Jokūbas Šernas: Personal life

 Šernas was married twice.
 In November 1915, he married Kleopa Florentina Brijūnaitė (born 1895).
 They worked together at the orphanage in Šnipiškės and at the Lithuanian Rytas Gymnasium.
 The wedding was attended by many prominent Lithuanians, including Jonas Basanavičius, Antanas Smetona, Petras Klimas, Aleksandras Stulginskis, Augustinas Janulaitis, Peliksas Bugailiškis, priest Juozapas Kukta.
-Their daughter was born on October 1917; her godfather was the Catholic priest Povilas Dogelis.
+Their daughter was born in October 1917; her godfather was the Catholic priest Povilas Dogelis.
 However, Šernas submitted divorce paperwork to the Evangelical Reformed Church in September 1922.
 In her explanation to the Diocese of Samogitia, Brijūnaitė-Šernienė claimed that the marriage was invalid because they married in the Evangelical Reformed Church and not the Roman Catholic Church.
 After the divorce, she moved to the United States.

 In November 1922, Šernas married Vera Feinberg (1900–1971), daughter of fur traders from Saint Petersburg.
 Their son Jokūbas Bernardas Šernas (later known as Jacques Sernas) was born in July 1925, just a year before Šernas's death.
 Widowed Vera moved to Paris where her Lithuanian surname Šernienė was rendered as Charnasse.
-She remarried in 1930 and published three works of fictions in 1930.
+She remarried in 1930 and published three works of fiction in 1930s.